Greengage-project/Documentation/docs/CS-loop-GREENGAGE.md

 # Completion of a Citizen Science Loop with GREENGAGE

-## Importance of completing Citizen Science loop in thematic co-explorations within Citizen Observatories
+## Citizen Science loop in thematic co-explorations within Citizen Observatories

 Citizen Observatories (COs) empower individuals to actively participate in data collection and environmental monitoring to address local challenges.
 The GREENGAGE project, under the Horizon Europe framework, aims to enhance the efficacy and more widespread adoption of COs by providing a structured Citizen Science Loop methodology operationalized by a co-production process which is enabled by its GREEN Engine infrastructure.
 One core contribution brought forward by GREENGAGE is the “thematic co-exploration” concept.
 A thematic co-exploration, in the context of COs, refers to a collaborative approach where citizens actively participate alongside scientists and other stakeholders in exploring specific themes or topics related to environmental monitoring and observation.
 Through them, COs are made purposeful by leveraging the collective efforts of individuals, often non-scientists, to gather, share, and analyse environmental data, typically facilitated by digital tools and technologies.